Taste of the Wild Information

 The proportion of carbohydrates present is too high, especially for a canned recipe, and would be better replaced with additional protein and fat.

 If you are interested in learning more about feline nutrition and what an obligate carnivore means, head on over to our Cat Food Guide.

 Taste of the Wild Ingredients

-We consider Taste of the Wilds ingredient range to be above average.
-Named meats are present in every one of its formulas and in most cases, their recipes contain multiple named meats in the first five listed ingredients.
+We consider Taste of the Wilds’ ingredient range to be above average.
+Named meats are present in every one of its formulas, and in most cases, their recipes contain multiple named meat ingredients in the first five listed ingredients.